Diana Curran, MD

 Many residents obtain international experience.
-In the last year, residents have gone to Ghana, Nigeria, and Ecuador.
-Dr. Timothy Johnson, the Chair of OBGYN, has had a long standing relationship with Ghana and there is a continuous exchange of students and physicians between Ghana and the University of Michigan.
+In the last year, residents have gone to Ghana, Nigeria, Ecuador, and Ethiopia.
+Dr. Timothy Johnson, the Chair of OBGYN, has had a long standing relationship with Ghana and there is a continuous exchange of residents, students and physicians between Ghana and the University of Michigan.

 Finally, our department prides itself on the camaraderie between our residents, our residents and faculty, and our residents and fellows.
 We are a team of health care professionals striving for the best patient care, which includes continued fostering of our own skills, innovation, research and collaboration.